opensourceBIM/BIMbots-FreeCAD/notes.md

     }
 ```

+Not sure what the response values are for yet, apparently they are not needed to use bimbots services.

 * When using BIMserver as a service provider (B), you can also do this step manually by using BIMvie.ws.
 Go to Server | OAuth Server and click "Manually register server"
 * After receiving this response, user needs to go online to authorize.
 Open a web browser at the authorizationUrl - HTTP GET with arguments:
   * redirect_uri: URI of the page the user will be redirected to after successful/failed authorization.
 You can use the special value "SHOW_CODE" if your application is not webbased and you want the user to copy&paste the code to your application.
+WARNING - HERE IT'S URI, NOT URL
   * response_type: "code"
   * client_id: "client_id"
   * auth_type: "service" // Because we want to run a service, other types exist